 - Give preference to “sustainable” and progressive toys (construction games, board games, etc.)

 - Home appliance :

-- Privilege quality equipment of "mid-range": their lifespan is higher than the low end, you will be winners in the end (better a device that costs 300 € and lasts 5 years or device equivalent that costs 500 € and that lasts 15 years?).
-Taking high-end is, however, not econological since their life and consumption are generally equivalent to the range.
+- Choose "mid-range" quality equipment: their lifespan is longer than the low-end, you will ultimately win (better a device that costs 300 € and lasts 5 years or a device equivalent which costs 500 € and lasts 15 years?).
+Taking high-end is, on the other hand, not econological since their lifespan and consumption are generally equivalent to the mid-range.